 That’s one of the reasons why having a blog on your website can be so powerful.
 Frequent updates make it clear to visitors and search engines that you’re actively working on your site — and by implication, your business.
 Otherwise, you might know that you’re still trading, but if you haven’t updated your website for a year, how could your site visitors tell?

-I hope that illustrates the importance of SEO details, and how useful my Advanced SEO Reports and an on-site blog can be.
+I hope that illustrates the importance of SEO details, and how useful decent SEO reports and an on-site blog can be.
 If you’d like more information on how I could help you, please check out my SEO services and SEO FAQs pages.